-Summary of Guidance Adoption and Potential Financial Statement Impact ASU 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments Replaces multiple existing impairment standards by establishing a single Implementation efforts began with establishing a cross-discipline framework for financial assets to reflect management's estimate of current governance structure at the Bank utilizing common guidance developed expected credit losses (CECL) over the complete remaining life of the across the Farm Credit System.
-The implementation includes financial assets. identification of key interpretive issues, scoping of financial instruments, Changes the present incurred loss impairment guidance for loans to an and assessing existing credit loss forecasting models and processes against expected loss model. the new guidance.
-The new guidance is expected to result in a change in allowance for credit The Update also modifies the other-than-temporary impairment model for losses due to several factors, including: debt securities to require an allowance for credit impairment instead of a direct write-down, which allows for reversal of credit impairments in The allowance related to loans and commitments will most likely increase to cover credit losses over the full remaining expected life future periods based on improvements in credit.
-Eliminates existing guidance for purchased credit impaired (PCI) loans, of the portfolio, and will consider expected future changes in and requires recognition of an allowance for expected credit losses on macroeconomic conditions An allowance will be established for estimated credit losses on any these financial assets.
-Requires a cumulative-effect adjustment to retained earnings as of the debt securities The nonaccretable difference on any PCI loans will be recognized beginning of the reporting period of adoption.
-Effective for fiscal years beginning after December 15, 2022, and interim as an allowance, offset by an increase in the carrying value of the periods within those fiscal years.
-Early application is permitted. related loans.
-The extent of change is under evaluation, but will depend upon the nature and characteristics of the financial instrument portfolios, and the macroeconomic conditions and forecasts at the adoption date.
-The guidance is expected to be adopted in first quarter 2023.
+- Implementation efforts began with establishing a cross-discipline governance structure utilizing common guidance developed across the Farm Credit System.
+The implementation includes identification of key interpretive issues, scoping of financial instruments, and assessing existing credit loss forecasting models and processes against the new guidance. - The new guidance is expected to result in a change in allowance for credit losses due to several factors, including: - The allowance related to loans and commitments will most likely change because it will then cover credit losses over the full remaining expected life of the portfolio, and will consider expected future changes in macroeconomic conditions. - An allowance will be established for estimated credit losses on any debt securities, - 3.
+The nonaccretable difference on any PCI loans will be recognized as an allowance, offset by an increase in the carrying value of the related loans. - The extent of allowance change is under evaluation, but will depend upon the nature and characteristics of the financial instrument portfolios, and the macroeconomic conditions and forecasts at the adoption date. - The guidance is expected to be adopted January 1, 2023.